-Shenandoah Yoga was founded in 2006 to serve the Harrisonburg area yoga community.
-We offer the highest quality classes taught by experienced, certified instructors who have a variety of different yoga backgrounds and personal practices.
-We don't adhere to any one particular approach to yoga, but instead are inspired by many different yoga traditions.
+Shenandoah Yoga was founded in 2006 to serve yoga students in Harrisonburg.
+Today, Shenandoah Yoga offers classes to students around the world.
+All classes are taught by a certified instructor with 20+ years of experience in a variety of yoga styles.
+Classes don't adhere to any one particular approach to yoga; instead, they are inspired by many different yoga traditions.

-Over the years, a half dozen teachers have regularly taught our classes such as Hatha, Vinyasa, Prenatal, Gentle, Restorative and Kids' Yoga.
-Other special offerings have included Yoga for Healthy Backs and Yoga for Cyclists and Runners to name a few.
+Over the years, Shenandoah Yoga has regularly taught classes such as Hatha, Vinyasa, Prenatal, Gentle, Restorative and Kids' Yoga.
+Other special offerings have included Yoga for Healthy Backs and Yoga for Cyclists and Runners, just to name a few.

 Want to know more about Shenandoah Yoga, how it came to be and its owner?
 Read an article by Harrisonburg Downtown Renaissance.